-You are entitled access to your written work submitted for assessment.
+You are entitled to access your written work submitted for assessment.

-Where assessed work is to be returned, time limits for collection will be advised by the faculty.
+Where assessed work is to be returned, time limits for collection will be advised by the department.

 You may view copies of your examinations, but these are retained by Ara.
-Any time or access limitations will be advised by the faculty.
+Any time or access limitations will be advised by the department.